 Here is a complete guide of the 6 most popular types of mattress out there.

 Latex is a material that is made from the fibers of the rubber tree.
-Latex is very durable and tough so latex mattresses offer a lot of support and tend to be on the firmer side.
+Latex is very durable and tough so latex mattresses offer a lot of support and tend to be on the firmer side best for knee arthritis.
 Since latex is very durable, latex mattresses tend to have a long lifespan and can handle a lot of wear and tear.

 Most people do not know this but there are actually two major types of latex that are made in different manufacturing processes.
 The first kind, Dunlop, is a simple latex made by whipping the sap produced by the rubber plant.
 Once the sap has been molded, it is heated to preserve its final shape.
 This kind of latex is tough but does not breather very well as latex is not very porous.